erangadbw/CryptoWebsite/CryptoProject - Challenge/cryptowebsite/README.md

 ## Overview

-Please access the website using the following link .
+Please access the website using the following link.
+Please use Chrome for the best expierence! :)

 http://cryptowebsite.erangadbw.com.s3-website-ap-southeast-2.amazonaws.com/?